 Go here to see all the famous people from Agusan Del Norte Province.

 Go here to see the candidates and results of the 2019 election results.

 Economy of Agusan Del Norte

 The economy of Agusan Del Norte is based on agriculture where rice, corn, coconut and fish are the primary products.
-Manufacturing is limited to processing of food and making of handicraft, among others.
+Manufacturing includes wood products, processing of food and making of handicraft.
 Tourism is yet to be developed.

 RELATED: Profile of Bohol Province

 See also: List of Philippine Provinces and Capital by Region